MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Method

 $\mathbf{D}_{reg}$ is optimized with the $L_1$ loss with the ground-truth depth, while $\mathbf{D}_{cla}$ is optimized with the Cross-Entropy (CE) with the one-hot ground-truth depth volume.

-\textbf{Remark}.
-Peng \emph{et al.}~\cite{peng2022rethinking} think that REGs suffer from the overfitting issue, as the ambiguous depth prediction and the weight distribution.
-And CLAs are more robust but fail to achieve exact depth results.
-Here we should hold the different opinion that confidence maps from CLAs are better than the REGs, which should not be neglected especially for the widely used multi-stage MVS models~\cite{gu2020cascade,yang2020cost,mi2021generalized}.
-MVS networks can not ensure all predicted depth maps are correct, because of reflection, occlusion, or missing reliable source views.
-Therefore, providing solid confidence maps is also important for the MVS learning to reconstruct good point clouds.
-But as shown in Fig.~\ref{fig:cls_reg}(a), the REG maintains high-confidence values for out-of-range depth hypotheses in stage-2,3,4.
-It is difficult for REGs to filter outliers without hurting other correct depth predictions as shown in Fig.~\ref{fig:cls_reg}(b).
-Since CE can not tackle out-of-range depth labels, we mask all depth outliers during the training as~\cite{mi2021generalized}.
-We have tried to optimize the MVS with masked $L_1$ loss, but it performs worse than regular regression.
+\textbf{Remark}. \citet{peng2022rethinking} think that REGs suffer from the overfitting issue, and lead to ambiguous depth prediction, whilst CLAs are more robust but fail to achieve exact depth results.
+In contrast, we empirically find a different conclusion that confidence maps from CLAs are better than the REGs; and this should not be neglected especially for the widely used multi-stage MVS models~\citep{gu2020cascade,yang2020cost,mi2021generalized}.
+Particularly, MVS networks can not ensure all predicted depth maps are correct, due to reflection, occlusion, or missing reliable source views.
+Thus, providing solid confidence (uncertainty) maps of depth~\citep{kendall2017uncertainties} is also important for MVS to reconstruct good point clouds as empirically evaluated in Fig.~\ref{fig:tnt_cla_reg} and Fig.~\ref{fig:real-world}.
+The way to get confidence maps of REGs and CLAs are summarized in Sec.~\ref{sec:appendix_conf}.
+However, as shown in Fig.~\ref{fig:cls_reg}(a), the REG maintains high-confidence values even for out-of-range depth hypotheses in stage-2,3,4.
+It is difficult for REGs to filter outliers without hurting other points of correct depth as illustrated in Fig.~\ref{fig:cls_reg}(b).
+Since CE can not tackle out-of-range depth labels, we advocate masking all depth outliers in training as~\citet{mi2021generalized}.
+Note that we also tried to optimize the MVS with masked $L_1$ loss, but its performance is inferior to regular regression.

 Although CLA has many good properties for MVS, REGs can achieve superior performance of depth and point cloud compared with CLAs in our early experiments.
-So we target on the issue mentioned in~\cite{peng2022rethinking}, \emph{i.e.}, inexact depth predictions.
-UniMVSNet~\cite{peng2022rethinking} designs a Unified Focal Loss (UFL) to solve it, which regards CE as multiple Binary Cross-Entropy (BCE).
-And the focal loss~\cite{lin2017focal} controlled by several hyper-parameters is used to solve the imbalance problem in BCE.
+So we target on the issue mentioned in~\citet{peng2022rethinking}, \emph{i.e.}, inexact depth predictions.
+UniMVSNet~\citep{peng2022rethinking} designs a Unified Focal Loss (UFL) to solve it, which regards CE as multiple Binary Cross-Entropy (BCE).
+And the focal loss~\citep{lin2017focal} controlled by several hyper-parameters is used to solve the imbalance problem in BCE.
 Different from UFL, we propose a simple way to unify both REGs and CLAs, which only adjusts the inference process without re-training the model.
 We first multiply a temperature $t$ to the cost volume $\hat{\mathbf{C}}$ before the $\mathrm{softmax}$, and rewrite $\mathbf{D}_{reg}$ to the temperature-based depth expectation $\mathbf{D}_{tmp}$ as